KevinEverywhere/simple-init-react-angular-preact-vue/ReadMe.md

 ## summary

-This truly is meant as nothing more than a way to quickly see the state of react and preact development the first day of autumn, 2017.
-This should save some time for those wanting to have a quick view of how the two look under the hood.
+This truly is meant as nothing more than a way to quickly see the state of current CLI framework development in September 2017.
+This should save some time for those wanting to have a quick view of how they compare and look under the hood.

 ## reference

-This repo uses the initialization scripts described in the [preact-cli][preact-cli], for preact, [create-react-app][create-react-app] for react, [angular-cli][angular-cli], for angular, and [vue-cli][vue-cli] for vue to create a base applications.
+This repo uses the initialization scripts described in the [preact-cli][preact-cli], for preact, [create-react-app][create-react-app] for react, [angular-cli][angular-cli], for angular, and [vue-cli][vue-cli] for vue to create base applications.
 For more information, please use the links below to discover best practices and state of the moment examples and documentation.

 [What's new in Create React App][whatsnew]